 Legal Authority: 42 U.S.C.
-7412 Clean Air Act; 5 U.S.C.
-610
+7412 Clean Air Act

-Abstract: On March 21, 2011, EPA promulgated National Emission Standards for Hazardous Air Pollutants for Area Sources: Industrial.
-Commercial, and Institutional Boilers (76 FR 15554).
+Abstract: On March 21, 2011, EPA promulgated National Emission Standards for Hazardous Air Pollutants for Area Sources: Industrial, Commercial, and Institutional Boilers (76 FR 15554).
 The rule (40 CFR part 63, subpart JJJJJJ) includes standards to control hazardous air pollutant emissions from new and existing industrial, commercial and institutional boilers fired with coal, oil, biomass or other solid and liquid non-waste materials located at area source facilities.
 Rule amendments that did not impose any additional regulatory requirements beyond those imposed by the March 2011 final rule and, in certain instances, would result in a decrease in burden, were promulgated on February 1, 2013 (78 FR 7488) and September 14, 2016 (81 FR 63112).
-This new entry in the regulatory agenda announces that EPA will review this action pursuant to section 610 of the Regulatory Flexibility Act, Periodic Review of Rules (5 U.S.C.
+This entry in the regulatory agenda announces that EPA has reviewed this action pursuant to section 610 of the Regulatory Flexibility Act, "Periodic Review of Rules" (5 U.S.C.
 610) to determine if the provisions that could affect small entities should be continued without change or should be rescinded or amended to minimize adverse economic impacts on small entities.
-As part of this review, EPA is soliciting and will consider comments on the following factors as specified in Section 610: (1) The continued need for the rule; (2) the nature of complaints or comments received concerning the rule; (3) the complexity of the rule; (4) the extent to which the rule overlaps, duplicates or conflicts with other federal, state or local government rules; and (5) the degree to which the technology, economic conditions or other factors have changed in the area affected by the rule.
-Comments must be received within 60 days of this notice.
-In submitting comments, please reference Docket ID EPA-HQ-OAR-2020-0099 and follow the instructions provided in the preamble to this issue of the Regulatory Agenda.
-This docket can be accessed at www.regulations.gov.
+As part of this review, EPA solicited comments on the following factors as specified in section 610: (1) The continued need for the rule; (2) the nature of complaints or comments received concerning the rule; (3) the complexity of the rule; (4) the extent to which the rule overlaps, duplicates or conflicts with other federal, state or local government rules; and (5) the degree to which the technology, economic conditions or other factors have changed in the area affected by the rule.
+No comments were received.
+EPA has concluded that the rule does not need to be amended at this time and has addressed the review factors in a report.
+The report is available in Docket EPA-HQ-OAR-2020-0099, which can be accessed at www.regulations.gov.

-Action Date FR Cite Final Rule Begin Review End Review 76 FR 15553
+Action Date FR Cite Final Rule Begin Review End Review 76 FR 15553 85 FR 52763